As a raw feeder, I know that feeding dogs a raw diet can seem daunting at first.

 4. Not feeding enough variety

-Dogs should eat from a variety of protein sources because it helps avoid food sensitivities and the different cuts of meat contain different minerals and vitamins, all of which are necessary to maintain a healthy body.
+Dogs should eat from a variety of protein sources because it helps avoid food sensitivities.
+The different cuts of meat also contain different minerals and vitamins, all of which are necessary to maintain a healthy body.

 Beef, for example, contains more iron and zinc than chicken, but chicken is leaner than beef.

 A positive side effect of rotating protein sources is that variety in the food bowl keeps mealtime interesting and your dog looking forward to it.
 Imagine eating the same exact food every.single.day. of your life.
 Not only unhealthy, but also pretty boring, right?

 5. Not feeding the right amount

 The biggest difference between buying bagged or canned dog food and putting your own raw meals together is that your own meals don’t come with feeding guidelines.
 It’s up to us as raw feeders to figure out the right amount of raw food our dogs need on a daily basis to ensure they stay at a healthy weight.

 There’s a little math involved with this, but don’t worry, all you need to know are percentages.
 You’ll want to feed 2-3% of your adult dog’s ideal body weight per day (for the average dog).
 The raw feeding formula for puppies up to 12 months of age differs only slightly, and I’ll cover that topic in another blog post soon.

 If your dog is overweight, feed a little less, if he’s underweight, feed a little more.
 Ideally you want to be able to see and feel a nice waistline on your pup and no sagging tummy.